adinigufroni/crawling-Instagram/dataset_update.md

 6. location :
    shows every locations of the given-location post
 7. the same datas from each followers of target's followers
+8. we can find the inactive account from target profile